siddharthaxroy/test/content/principles/index.md

 [^12]: Read ["Does X cause Y?
 An in-depth evidence review"](https://www.cold-takes.com/does-x-cause-y-an-in-depth-evidence-review/) on *Cold Takes* by Holden Karnofsky.

 [^13]: Andrew Oxman and 24 other researchers have penned a brilliant *Nature* Comment on teaching non-scientist members of the public [key concepts for making informed choices](https://www.nature.com/articles/d41586-019-02407-9).

+[^14]: Read Scott Alexander's clear-eyed perspective on honestly and responsibly using "no evidence" in science communication on [*Substack*](https://astralcodexten.substack.com/p/the-phrase-no-evidence-is-a-red-flag).

+[^15]: Beyond the obvious, intellectual humility can also include the realization of how privileged one is to be a scientist or engineer, asking and pursuing answers to big questions.
+Elizabeth Loftus articulates this beautifully in a [*Psychology Today*](https://staff.washington.edu/eloftus/Articles/psytoday.htm) profile.